 Of course, the size of one’s vehicle can help to lessen the effects of any particular roadway accident, though it is no guarantee of total protection or safety.
-One thing that the legal professionals at Lebowitz & Mzhen, LLC, understand is that no passenger vehicle can truly be a match against a 30-ton tractor-trailer rig.
+One thing that the legal professionals at Lebowitz & Mzhen Personal Injury Lawyers, understand is that no passenger vehicle can truly be a match against a 30-ton tractor-trailer rig.
 If the car in which you or a loved one are riding is struck by a commercial motor vehicle (CMV) on the highway, city street or beltway, the results could be catastrophic.

 The fact of the matter is that many hundreds of drivers unknowingly skirt injury or death on a daily basis here in Maryland, as well as in the District of Columbia.
 Safe passage or disaster can be separated by a mere matter of seconds when it comes to a serious road accident.
 As experienced auto and trucking accident attorneys, we are oftentimes amazed at how many people actually avoid life-threatening automobile, motorcycle and commercial trucking collisions in places such as D.C., Bowie, Gaithersburg, Rockville and Owings Mills.